 If you decide not to take the Canadian Firearms Safety course, there is still a mandatory non-restricted practical exam within the CORE course.
 What this means is that you are still able to hunt legally in B.C. with a non-restricted firearm without a valid PAL.
 Confused?
 Let us explain.

-To hunt legally in Canada, all that is required of you is to complete the CORE Hunter Education course and obtain your Fish & Wildlife ID (FWID).
-Meaning you can hunt with a firearm, without a license, as long as you’re under the direct supervision of a hunting buddy who does have a valid PAL.
+To hunt legally in B.C., all that is required of you is to complete the CORE Hunter Education course and obtain your Fish & Wildlife ID (FWID).
+Meaning you can hunt with a firearm, without a license, as long as you’re under the direct supervision of someone who does have a valid PAL.
 You are required to stay near someone with a valid PAL so they can monitor your safety and handling of the non-restricted firearm.

 Here at Silvercore, we recommend that individuals take both the Canadian Firearms Safety Course and the CORE Hunter Education course.
-This recommendation is to ensure all our students are adequately prepared, filled to the brim with knowledge and skills, to take on the great outdoors.
+This recommendation is to ensure all our students are adequately prepared, filled to the brim with knowledge and skills to enjoy the great outdoors safely and confidently.

 So it’s your choice!
 Whether you decide to take both courses or just the one, we are here to help you every step of the way.
 Should any further questions arise, please call our office at 604-940-7785 or email [email protected]